 I live off-the grid with most of my water provided from a nearby spring, but I still include stored water in my emergency kit.
 The easiest way to store drinking water is to simply buy bottled water from the supermarket shelf.
 But it is cheaper to store water from your own tap.
 I store most of my water in six-gallon water jugs bought in the sporting goods department at my local Wal-Mart for the purpose.
-But you can use cleaned 2 liter plastic bottles instead.
+But you can use cleaned 2-liter plastic bottles instead.

-Some of the readers of The Survivalist Blog, have asked about using milk jugs for water storage, and I always recommend against it.
+Some of the readers of The Survivalist Blog have asked about using milk jugs for water storage, and I always recommend against it.
 While milk jugs can work short-term, they are prone to leakage and the plastic deteriorates quickly.
 Milk jugs are also more susceptible to bacterial growth because of milk proteins that are often left in the container even after cleaning.
-A much better solution is two liter plastic soda bottles.
+A much better solution is two-liter plastic soda bottles.

-If using two liter plastic soda bottles the Federal Emergency Management Agency (FEMA) recommends sanitizing the bottles after cleaning with dishwashing soap and water, by adding a solution of 1 teaspoon of non-scented liquid household chlorine bleach to a quart of water.
+If using two-liter plastic soda bottles the Federal Emergency Management Agency (FEMA) recommends sanitizing the bottles after cleaning with dishwashing soap and water, by adding a solution of 1 teaspoon of non-scented liquid household chlorine bleach to a quart of water.
 Swish the sanitizing solution in the bottle so that it touches all surfaces.
 After sanitizing the bottle, thoroughly rinse out the sanitizing solution with clean water.

 Contrary to what you may have read elsewhere, there is no need to add liquid household chlorine bleach to tap water before storage as this water has already been treated by the water utility company.
-In this case all you need to do is fill the bottles to the top and tightly screw on the cap.
+In this case, all you need to do is fill the bottles to the top and tightly screw on the cap.

-Next you need food.
+Next, you need food.
 This should include things your family already eats you just need to store extra for your emergency kit.
-Canned soups, meats, nuts, fruits and vegetables, peanut butter, dried fruits and vegetables and crackers for example will last at least a year if stored in unopened air tight containers.
+Canned soups, meats, nuts, fruits and vegetables, peanut butter, dried fruits and vegetables and crackers, for example, will last at least a year if stored in unopened air tight containers.

-Self-rising flour, corn meal, sugar, salt, rolled oats and other died goods should be stored in air tight, food safe containers made of plastic or glass to keep out pests and moister.
+Self-rising flour, corn meal, sugar, salt, rolled oats and other dried goods should be stored in air tight, food safe containers made of plastic or glass to keep out pests and moister.
 One mistake a lot of people make is not using what they’ve stored.
 They buy up a bunch of foods for emergencies; they put it on the shelf and end up throwing it out when it passes the listed expiration date.

 This can be avoided by implementing a simple food rotation program.

-Date each container with a permanent marker or date stamp and use on a first-in first-out basis (FIFO).
-As each item is used in your normal everyday meals, replace that item with a new product of the same value, date and repeat.
+Date each container with a permanent marker or date stamp and use on a First-in First-out basis (FIFO).
+As each item is used in your normal everyday meals, replace that item with a new product of the same value, date, and repeat.
 If you follow this simple principle you will never have to discard food from your emergency kit and will always have a fresh supply on hand for emergencies.
-With canned foods this rotation can be automated by building or buying a building a rotating canned food shelf.
+With canned foods, this rotation can be automated by building or buying a building a rotating canned food shelf.

 I suggest you keep at least a two-week emergency food supply on hand at all times, several months to a year would be even better, but isn’t practical for most people.
 This food storage calculator is a big help when determining needed amounts, but it isn’t exact and you will have to make the final decision based on your family’s eating habits.